sd19spring/Touchless-Piano/README.rst

 Documentation
 =============

-I have added comments for every line of code that I felt could be beneficial for someone to understand the program
+We have added comments for every line of code that we felt could be beneficial for someone to understand the program

-Note: I haved added comments especially on the imported packages and code so that I can fully understand the code written by someone else.
-I have cited the sources wherever appropriate.
+Note: We haved added comments especially on the imported packages and code so that we can fully understand the code written by someone else.
+We have cited the sources wherever appropriate.

 More documentation can be found in the file documentation.txt

 Contributing
 ============

-I used information from:
+We used information from:

 :i: Think Python - Allen Downey